CityOfNewYork/patterns-cli/readme.md

     pttrn {{ command }}

 Versioning uses the default `npm version` command.
-This will run the `preversion` command in the recommended NPM Scripts.
+This will run the `version` command in the recommended NPM Scripts.

     npm version {{ major/minor/patch }}

 Publishing to the registry uses the default `npm publish` command.
-This will run `prepublishOnly` and `publish` commands in the recommended NPM Scripts above as well.
+This will run `prepublishOnly` and `publish` commands in the recommended NPM Scripts above as well which push all tags to GitHub.
 Publishing requires a new tag/version before publishing.

     npm publish